Customizing the SDK

 // Or URI format: "postgres://user:password@host:port/dbname?sslmode=require"

-postgresConfig := breez_sdk_spark.DefaultPostgresStorageConfig("host=localhost user=postgres dbname=spark")
+postgresConfig := breez_sdk_spark.DefaultPostgresStorageConfig(

 // Optionally pool settings can be adjusted.
 Some examples: